bence-toth/create-react-thing/README.md

 ## What can I use it for?

-Create React Thing's boilerplate is meant for React libraries you would typically publish to [the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry), for example:
+Create React Thing’s boilerplate is meant for React libraries you would typically publish to [the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry), for example:
 - a single React component
 - a React component library
 - a single React custom hook